ccnmtl/uelc/README.md

 From now on, for the most part, this is all you need to do.

-For various maintenance-type tasks and debugging, you can also do, eg
+For various maintenance type tasks and debugging, you can also do, eg

     $ docker-compose run web shell